Intempt

 Pricing

-As of March 2026: Custom, enterprise-only pricing.
+As of May 2026: Custom, enterprise-only pricing.
 No public rate card.
-Typical contracts start in the $30,000–$60,000/year range depending on MAU, channels, and message volume, with larger enterprise deployments running significantly higher.
+Typical contracts start at $30,000 to $60,000 per year.
+Costs vary by MAU, channels, and message volume.
+Larger enterprise deployments cost significantly more.
 A 30-day free trial is available via Braze's website for evaluation before committing to a contract.

 5. ActiveCampaign

 ActiveCampaign is an email marketing and CRM platform that built its entire reputation on automation depth.
-It consistently tops best-in-class automation rankings, and the reputation is earned.
+It consistently tops best-in-class automation rankings, and it earns that reputation.
 Where most email tools treat automation as a feature, ActiveCampaign built its automation builder as the main product.

-For B2B teams with longer sales cycles and multiple handoffs between marketing and sales, the combination of visual automation builder, lead scoring, and CRM-linked workflows in one platform is genuinely difficult to replicate at the same price point.
+For B2B teams with long sales cycles and many marketing and sales handoffs, this platform is hard to match.
+It combines a visual automation builder, lead scoring, and CRM-linked workflows at the same price.

 What You Get

-- Behavioral Triggers: Fire automations based on website page visits, email opens and clicks, form submissions, ecommerce purchases, and custom events tracked via their API.
+• Behavioral Triggers: Trigger automations based on website page visits, email opens and clicks, form submissions, e-commerce purchases, and custom API events.

-- Contact Scoring: Assign point values to every action (email open, page visit, product view, form submission) to automatically surface your highest-intent leads to the sales team.
+• Contact Scoring: Assign points to each action.
+Track email opens, page visits, product views, and form submissions.
+This helps surface your highest-intent leads for the sales team.

-- Conditional Email Content: Dynamically swap out content blocks inside a single email based on recipient location, lifecycle stage, or purchase history.
+• Conditional Email Content: You can swap content blocks in one email based on the recipient's location, lifecycle stage, or purchase history.
 One email, many versions.

 Who Should Use It

-Clearest upgrade for B2B SaaS companies and professional service businesses that need sophisticated nurture sequences, lead scoring, and CRM-linked automation.
+Clearest upgrade for B2B SaaS companies and service firms that need advanced nurture sequences, lead scoring, and CRM automation.

-Particularly strong for teams with sales cycles longer than two weeks where multiple touchpoints and handoffs between marketing and sales are standard.
+Especially strong for teams with sales cycles longer than two weeks.
+It works well when multiple touchpoints and handoffs between marketing and sales are standard.

-Ecommerce teams with complex purchase-behavior automation needs will find Klaviyo or Omnisend more purpose-built for their use case.
+E-commerce teams with complex purchase-behavior automation needs will find Klaviyo more purpose-built for their use case.

 What to Watch For

 No free plan.
 The 14-day trial gives full access, but you're paying from day one after that.
-The CRM is a paid add-on, which feels like a surprise when basic deal tracking isn't bundled in.
-As of November 2025, ActiveCampaign now charges for all contacts including unsubscribed and bounced.
+The company sells the CRM as a paid add-on, which feels surprising because it doesn't bundle basic deal tracking in.
+As of November 2025, ActiveCampaign now charges for all contacts, including unsubscribed and bounced.

 At 5,000 contacts on Pro, you're at $259/month.
 Add CRM Pipelines and SMS, and you're easily above $350/month.